UjjvalRajput/Text-And-Emoji/README.md

 Simply visit https://your-txtmoji-website-url and start encrypting and decrypting messages with emojis.

 # Credits
 This project is an idea of Deepankar Bhade.
-Please feel free to check him out at dpnkr.in.
+Please feel free to check him out at https://dpnkr.in/.
 This project was cloned for educational purposes only.